-Sunnydale Block 3B Housing Partners, L.P. must repay the loan by the later of: (a) the 57th anniversary date of the recordation of the deed of trust or (b) the 55th anniversary of the date on which construction financing is converted into permanent financing.
-Simple interest will accrue to the loan principal balance at a rate of three percent per year.
+Under both loan agreements, loan repayments are based on residual receipts for the residential and commercial project.
+The borrowers must repay the loans by the later of: (a) the 57th anniversary date of the recordation of the deed of trust or (b) the 55th anniversary of the date on which construction financing is converted into permanent financing.
+Simple interest will accrue to the loan principal balances at a rate of three percent per year.